HeleJ/quiz-game-about-Estonia/README.md

   * I part:["Create a Quiz App with Timer using HTML CSS & JavaScript"](https://www.youtube.com/watch?v=pQr4O1OITJo&t=1324s)
   * II part from [here](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=5s)

-The first video instructing how to build up content using HTML and CSS, and the video was a JavaScript tutorial.
-Codes from both videos have been edited to fit the needs of the Quiz about the Estonia website.
+The first video was about instructing you on how to build up content using HTML and CSS.
+The second video was a JavaScript tutorial.
+The codes from both videos have been edited to fit the needs of the Quiz about the Estonian website.
 I wish I could have written all of the JavaScript code independently, however, I felt that using some pre-made code that already did (almost) what I needed it to, would improve the standard of code, decrease the chance of potential bugs and allow me to work within the timeframe to meet the deadline for the project.
-I was able to edit and add things to the code as and when I needed to be able to make the web-quiz interactivity how I had imagined it during the planning phase.
+I was able to edit and add things to the code and when I needed to be able to make the web-quiz interactivity how I had imagined it during the planning phase.

 The following sites were used on a more regular basis:
 * [Stack Overflow](https://stackoverflow.com)